Different rocks create contrasting landforms and landscapes

 Granite Landscapes

 These tors have been formed by a combination of freeze-thaw weathering and hydrolysis (a form of chemical weathering).
 Granite often has joints that are not evenly spread.
-Freeze-thaw and chemical weathering wear down the areas of rock that have a large amount of joints faster than those that don’t have cracks for water to enter.
-Areas of granite that have fewer joints tend to stick out at the surface forming tors.
+Freeze-thaw and chemical weathering wear down the rock areas with a large number of joints faster than those that don’t have cracks for water to enter.
+Granite areas with fewer joints tend to stick out at the surface, forming tors.

-Due to the resistant nature of granite and the fact it is impermeable (does not let water through) surface run off and therefore drainage density is high.
-Flat-topped moor land typifies the area.
-Bogs are also common due to standing water as the result of impermeable rock and high rainfall levels.
+Due to the resistant nature of granite and its impermeable (it does not let water through) surface runoff is high, leading to a high drainage density.
+Flat-topped moorland typifies the area.
+Bogs are also common due to standing water, impermeable rock, and high rainfall levels.

 Water flows over the surface of granite rather than through it.
-V-shaped river valleys area formed by the numerous surface streams.
+The numerous surface streams form V-shaped river valleys.
 Valley sides are steep due to the resistant nature of the granite.
 Granite landscapes tend to be at a higher altitude due to the resistant nature of the bedrock.

 Carboniferous Limestone Landscapes (above ground)